SeanMcP/seanmcp.com/src/content/before-you-debug.md

 ---
 title: Before You Debug
-description: An organized approach to debugging your code
+description: An organized approach to debugging your code.
 date: 2020-07-10T12:00-0400
 tags:
   - Articles